WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 interface_, or GUI.
-Since computer clusters are remote resources that we connect to over slow or intermittent interfaces (WiFi and VPNs especially), it is more practical to use a _command-line interface_, or CLI, to send commands as plain-text.
+Since computer clusters are remote resources that we connect to over slow or intermittent interfaces (WiFi and VPNs especially), it is more practical to use a _command-line interface_, or CLI, to send commands as plain text.
 If a command returns output, it is printed as plain text as well.
 The commands we run today will not open a window to show graphical results.